-You will be given thorough written instructions to prepare for and recover from your procedure.
-Face and neck lift recovery time is largely the same for all of the different techniques.
+You will be given thorough written instructions to prepare for and recover from your facelift procedure.
+The facelift and neck lift recovery time is largely the same for all of the different techniques.
 Expect some soreness, bruising, swelling, tightness, and numbness.
 Oral over-the-counter or prescription medications can be taken to manage any discomfort you experience.

-Bruising and tenderness should subside within 7 to 10 days, and 90% of swelling usually goes away within 3 weeks.
-It may take a few months for all of the tightness and numbness to resolve.
+Bruising and tenderness should subside within 7 to 10 days, and 90% of swelling usually goes away within 3 weeks after a facelift surgery.
+It may take a few months for all the tightness and numbness to resolve.

-You will wear a gauze bandage around your neck and jawline the first night.
+You will wear a gauze bandage around your neck and jaw line the first night after facelift surgery.
 In rare cases, tubes may be placed under the skin to drain any excess fluids during the first day or 2 of healing.
 We will see you in the office the next day to make sure that you are healing well.

-You should be presentable 1 week after surgery, when it is safe to wear makeup to cover any residual bruising.
+You should be presentable 1 week after your facelift surgery, when it is safe to wear makeup to cover any residual bruising.
 Most patients are safe to drive after about a week.
-Most patients refrain from social activities for about 2 weeks.
-We do recommend that you wait 2 to 3 months before scheduling a big event after your surgery, such as a wedding or presentation.
-Please be careful to wear sun block for 6 months after your surgery.
+Most facelift and neck lift patients refrain from social activities for about 2 weeks.
+We do recommend that you wait 2 to 3 months before scheduling a big event after your facelift surgery, such as a wedding or presentation.
+Please be careful to wear sun block for 6 months after your facelift surgery.

-You will need to follow up with your surgeon periodically for a year to check on your progress.
+You will need to follow up with your surgeon periodically for a year to check on your facelift recovery progress.

 When the stitches have been removed, we will begin our scar regimen, which we continue for a few months to improve the incision areas as much as possible.
 We apply scar cream and perform massage.
 We also usually provide cortisone injections anywhere on the incisions where the skin might thicken.
 This prevents the scars from becoming raised and prominent.

-How long does a face lift last?
+How long does a facelift last?
 It depends on the patient and the surgical technique used.
-As already mentioned, since we do more than just pull the skin back, our face lifts last longer.
+As already mentioned, since we do more than just pull the skin back, our facelifts last longer.
 For younger patients, the rejuvenated under-structure of the face can last as long as 10 years.
 For patients in their 70s, the aging process is accelerated, so the under-structure may last 5 to 7 years.
-No matter what, you will always look better than if you had never had the operation – even 20-40 years later.
+No matter what, you will always look better than if you had never had the facelift operation – even 20-40 years later.

-The better you care for your skin, the longer your results will last.
-For example, you can protect your investment in a face lift by using skin care products and having microdermabrasion, Botox, and dermal fillers to keep the area looking youthful.
-Patients often come to us for small revisions several years after their first face lift.
+The better you care for your skin, the longer your facelift results will last.
+For example, you can protect your investment in a facelift by using skin care products and having microdermabrasion, Botox, and dermal fillers to keep the area looking youthful.
+Patients often come to us for small revisions several years after their first facelift.